devildances/Airflow_in_nutshell/parallel_executor.md

-## 1. Default Configurations of Airflow
+## I. Default Configurations of Airflow

 When we install and run Airflow for the first time, we get the default configuration.